yanirbuznah/Flight-Inspection-App/README.md

   - Flight slider: Represents the line progression.
 You can hold the **Tick** and move it along the slider, and the flight will jump to the correct csv line according to its location upon the slider.
   - Increase speed button: You can speed-up the flight by pressing the `+` button.
 Each click adds 0.1 to the current speed.
   - Decrease speed button: You can slow-down the flight by pressing the `-` button.
 Each click decreases 0.1 to the current speed.
+ * 3D Model: Shows the state of the plane visually by a three-dimensional model, the model can be replaced by adding a model (obj file) to the 3D planes folder and changing the path in the MultiDimensionalModel.xaml.cs file

 #### Implementing your own DLL

 - Make sure your DLL file is inside the Plugin folder.
-- Customize your DLL file in a way that the main class there implements the IDetector interface.
+- Customize your DLL file in a way that the main class there implements the IDetector interface

 ### Project Structure